 If you are travelling with friends or extended family this year, then why not take a look at neighbouring properties Godrevy Cottage (sleeps 4) and Godrevy Barn (sleeps 2) and book everyone in for a holiday to remember.

 Over two floors.
 Four bedrooms: 1 x king, 1 x double, 1 x single, 1 x twin.
-First floor shower room with basin and WC.
-Ground floor family bathroom with bath, shower cubicle, basin and WC.
-Sitting room.
-Dining room.
+First floor shower room with basin and WC, ground floor family bathroom with bath, shower cubicle, basin and WC.
 Kitchen.
 Utility room in cellar.
+Dining room.
+Sitting room.

 About the location